joshostblom/Java-Genetic-Sequence-Multi-Tool/README.md

 Citation: JetBrains.
 IntelliJ IDEA.
 2021.

 Functions include:
-- Transfering sequence to RNA from DNA or vice versa.
+- Transferring sequence to RNA from DNA or vice versa.
 - Getting the reverse strand, complimentary strand, or reverse complimentary strand.
 - Find where in the sequence is a subsequence.
 - Count the nucleotides and amino acids.